YellowOnion/steam-runtime-tools/pressure-vessel/launcher.1.md

     wait "$launcher_pid"

 Listen on a socket in a temporary directory, and use `--exit-with-fd`.
-Production code would be more likely to invoke **pressure-vessel-launch** from C, C++ or Python code rather than a shell script, and use pipes instead of fifos.
+Production code would be more likely to invoke **steam-runtime-launch-client** from C, C++ or Python code rather than a shell script, and use pipes instead of fifos.